opensafely-core/backend-server/playbook.md

 just jobrunner/migrate
 ```

-3. If there are new config fields, updated by adding to appropriate files in `/home/opensafely/config`.
+3. If there are new config fields, update by adding to appropriate files in `/home/opensafely/config`.

 4. Update and restart jobrunner